 Mutton ki roast recipe is a fusion of fried and spicy food.
 An extremely versatile dish, it can be eaten along with Roti, Naan, Pulao, mildly flavoured Biryani or just on its own as an appetizer or starter.
 In fact, when all ingredients are available on hand, making this takes so less time that it is a perfect party food and even comes handy as travel food as it is dry and won’t cause a mess.

 Try out our Mutton ki Roast recipe and share your feedback and pictures in the comments section below.
 We would love to hear from you.
-If you like this Mutton ki roast recipe, you may like a few other popular dishes too:

 To Prepare Mutton: